 - Bring all your child's medicines with you in the original bottles whenever your child sees a doctor, goes to an emergency room, or is admitted to the hospital.
 This helps doctors who may not know your child.

 - Learn the name, spelling, and dose of this medicine.
-Also, teach your child if he is old enough.
-You will need to know this information when you call your doctor or pharmacist.
+Also, teach your child if they are old enough.
+You will need to know this information when you call your child’s doctor or pharmacist.

 - If your child takes too much of this medicine, or if someone else takes this medicine, first call the Central Ohio Poison Center at 1-800-222-1222 (TTY 614-228-2272).
 They will tell you what to do.

 - Do not stop giving this medicine or change the amount given without first talking with your child's doctor or pharmacist.
 Your child may not get better if the medicine is stopped too soon.

 - The doctor has prescribed this medicine for your child only.
 Do not give it to anyone else.

 - Tell all other doctors or dentists treating your child if prednisone or prednisolone has been taken recently or for a long period of time.
 The effects of this medicine can stay in the body for several months after you stop taking it.

 - Tell your child's teacher, school nurse, coach, babysitter, and others that your child is taking this medicine and what side effects to watch for.